 As the name states, the waterfront trail is a mix of waterfront paths and roadways that snake along the shores of 3 of the 5 Great Lakes – mainly Lake Ontario, Lake Erie, Lake Huron.
 I

-t would take weeks, but you could bike between major sights like Niagara Falls, Bruce Peninsula National Park, and up into Northern Ontario, into Quebec – or even parts of the United States!
+t would take weeks, but you could bike between major sights like Niagara Falls, Bruce Peninsula National Park, and up into Northern Ontario, Quebec – or even parts of the United States!

-One of the most frequently travelled portions of the system is the route that hugs Lake Ontario.
+One of the most frequently traveled portions of the system is the route that hugs Lake Ontario.
 Stretching from Niagara Falls all the way to Quebec, you can cycle along the lake for days through bigger cities, small towns, and lakeside provincial parks and conservation areas.

 A popular ride on this portion of the massive trail system is the ride from Toronto heading east towards the historic Kingston.

-You pass through the wine region of Prince Edward County and into Kingston where Lake Ontario meets the St. Lawrence River.
+You pass through the wine region of Prince Edward County and into Kingston, where Lake Ontario meets the St. Lawrence River.
 From there, you can loop back towards Toronto or choose to head east towards the Quebec border – the choice is yours!